Crappie Fishing Catch and Release Tips

 Good crappie fishing depends on healthy fish populations.
 Responsible angling protects the resource for everyone who enjoys it.
 If you keep fish for the table, do so within local regulations and with a sense of moderation.
 If you release fish, handle them carefully so they survive.

-Crappies pulled from deep water can suffer from barotrauma, which occurs when pressure changes affect the fish’s body.
+Crappies pulled from deep water can suffer from barotrauma, a condition caused by pressure changes that affect the fish’s body.
 This is a greater concern when fish are caught from depths greater than 30 feet.
-In those cases, minimize fight time and consider whether releasing the fish is likely to help or hurt its chances of survival.
-In some fisheries, this may mean adjusting where and how you fish.
+In those cases, minimize fight time and consider whether releasing the fish is likely to help or harm its chances of survival.
+Local regulations and conservation guidance should always inform your decisions.

 Whenever possible, reduce the amount of time a fish spends out of the water.
 Wet your hands before handling it.
 Support the fish gently and avoid squeezing its body.
 Remove the hook quickly.
 If the fish seems worn out, revive it in the water before letting it go.